 The automotive, racing, and recreational vehicle industry are major users of a wide range of metals.
 This is due in no small part to the durability, corrosion resistance, and conductivity of many of the more popular metals.
 At Continental Steel, we have a long history of supplying metals to automotive manufacturers however we have an especially close relationship with the auto racing community.
-Each racing circuits relies on different types of metals, including titanium, aluminum, and steel.
+Each racing circuit relies on different types of metals, including titanium, aluminum, and steel.

 Formula 1